lashington History, Family Crest & Coats of Arms

 Early Origins of the lashington family

-Another 197 words (14 lines of text) are included under the topic Early lashington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our lashington research.
+Another 99 words (7 lines of text) are included under the topic Early lashington History in all our PDF Extended History products and printed products wherever possible.

 lashington Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname lashington include Lushington, Lussintone, Lussington and others.

 Early Notables of the lashington family (pre 1700)